wp-plugins/schreikasten/readme.txt

 == Changelog ==

 = 0.14.7.7 =
-* Added special capabilitie (moderate_schreikasten) to author, editor and administrator.
+* Added special capability (moderate_schreikasten) to author, editor and administrator.

 = 0.14.7.6 =
 * Added some design to comments list.